 Marie Ann Watson was involved in a heated custody battle for her two children with Mike and Dorothy Rogers when she disappeared from Emmett, Idaho on Nov.
 27, 1977.
 Her vehicle was found at her workplace with her wallet, keys, cash, and uncashed paycheck in it.
-Her daughter reports remembering seeing her being dismembered by the Rogerses, and their eldest foster son at the time, Ramon Rogers (pictured), is on Death Row in San Quentin for the murder and dismemberment of 3 people.
-His victims were people that were known to him, htough it is possible that he killed more.
+Her daughter reports remembering seeing her being dismembered by the Rogers family, and their eldest foster son at the time, Ramon Rogers (pictured), is on Death Row in San Quentin for the murder and dismemberment of 3 people.
+His victims were people that were known to him, though it is possible that he has more victims.
 He was seventeen years old, when Marie Watson disappeared.
 Marie Watson’s case is considered “missing, foul play presumed”.

 The Rogers family had been accused of sexual abuse against several of their foster children.
 The family fled Idaho and were located in Arkansas.
 Mike Rogers was eventually convicted of rape against one of his adopted children and served time in prison.

 Marie’s daughter Sandi is writing a book called Across State Lines about the time frame after her mother’s murder when the foster children were kidnapped and taken across the USA as the Rogers attempted to evade capture on the rape charge.
 The book weaves the tale of the Private Detective who pursued them in with the savage abuse of Sandi’s life with the Rogers.
 In it, Sandi details what she witnessed regarding her mother’s disappearance, as well.

 If you have any information about this case, you are asked to contact the Idaho State Patrol at 208.884.7200.

 3 Dead Bodies and Questions about a Serial Killer Arise